stoltzmaniac/foco_ds_portal/README.md

 3. Open a shell in the running Nginx container.
   - `docker-compose exec web-nginx sh`
 4. Once at the Nginx containers shell prompt, run the `certbot` client.
-  - `certbot certbot --authenticator webroot --installer nginx --webroot-path /var/letsencrypt --staging`
+  - `certbot --authenticator webroot --installer nginx --webroot-path /var/letsencrypt --staging`
   - You will be prompted for information and decisions.
 Specifically:
     - The domain name you are obtaining a certificate for.
 This can be provided on the command line with the `--domain` option.
     - An email address to receive information from Let's Encrypt like certificate expiration notices.
 This can be provided on the command line with the `--email` option.